-Formulated with peptides, hyaluronic acid and cucumber and lavender extract, this moisturizer also contains green tea and apple fruit extract.
+Formulated with peptides, hyaluronic acid, cucumber, and lavender extract, this moisturizer also contains green tea and apple fruit extract.
 Designed to hydrate skin and correct uneven skin texture and large pores, you can use this cream twice a day on your face and neck for best results.

-This peptide moisturizer is best for dehydrated and dull skin with a rough texture with hyaluronic acid, orange peptides and arnica and calendula extract.
+This peptide moisturizer is best for dehydrated and dull skin with a rough texture with hyaluronic acid, orange peptides, arnica, and calendula extract.
 It has lactic acid and alpha-hydroxy acid, which help exfoliate the skin for a brighter appearance (AHA).
 You can use it at night and in the morning.

-Formulated with flaxseed peptide, celery and apple extract and vitamins A and C, this peptide product can help reduce sun damage and improve skin hydration.
+Formulated with flaxseed peptide, celery, apple extract, and vitamins A and C, this peptide product can help reduce sun damage and improve skin hydration.
 It also features shea butter, sunflower oil and colloidal oatmeal, and ceramides to help plump dry or aged skin and reduce the appearance of fine lines and wrinkles without irritation.

 Do You Have a Good Moisturizer in Your Skincare Routine?